partigabor/aromatica-old/content/items/saffron.md

 bibFile = "static/files/bibliography.json"
 +++

->The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus
+>The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus.

 {{< load-photoswipe >}}